fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ## The 2 minute setup

-For those who want to get started quickly, copy and paste the following two scripts into Cloud-init UserData.
+For those who want to get started quickly, copy and paste the following two scripts into cloud-init User-Data.
 Alternatively, the more adventurous can follow the [full deployment guide](#the-full-deployment-guide).

 ### Fleet